nguyenbel/CA-Age-Groups-and-Covid-19/README.md

 <p align=“center”>
   <img src="https://github.com/nguyenbel/CA-Age-Groups-and-Covid-19/blob/master/img/observed_vs_expected.png">
 </p>
-After running the Chi-Square Goodness of Fit Test, I found that the positive cases for each group in California is not a sample of the positive cases for each age group in the United States.
+Result: After running the Chi-Square Goodness of Fit Test, I found that the positive cases for each group in California is not a sample of the positive cases for each age group in the United States.

 ## Conclusions